 Imagine Cinemas: Guests with disability are can bring their support animals and assistive devices at Imagine Cinemas.
 The Lakeshore theatre in Tecumseh, Ontario offers free rental of hearing aids and other aid devices.
 Access 2 Entertainment Cards are accepted at all locations (source).

 Landmark Cinemas: Support persons of guests with disability receive free admission at participating Landmark Cinemas locations in Alberta, British Columbia, Manitoba, and Ontario if they can present a valid Access 2 Entertainment Card (source).

-Magic Lantern Theatres: Persons with disability who are Access 2 members are eligible for free admission for their support person at Magic Lantern Theatres in Alberta and Saskatchewan.
+Magic Lantern Theatres: Canadians with disabilities who are Access 2 members are eligible for free admission for their support person at Magic Lantern Theatres in Alberta and Saskatchewan.
 Cardholders will pay the regular ticket price for themselves (source).